 The general guidelines listed below are developed to assist you in working with your treating/diagnosing professional(s) to prepare the information needed to evaluate your request(s).
 If, after reading these guidelines and reviewing disability specific information provided below, you have any questions, feel free to call Student Disability Services at 210-458-4157 (Main) or 210-458-2945 (Downtown).

-In order to receive services for psychiatric disorders from SDS, documentation must be submitted in advance.
-Documentation must be within the past 3 years and completed by a licensed psychiatrist, psychologist, or other appropriately licensed psychiatric practitioner.
+In order to receive services for mental health disorders from SDS, documentation must be submitted in advance.
+Documentation must be within the past 3 years and completed by a licensed psychiatrist, psychologist, or appropriately licensed mental health practitioner.
 Documentation validates the functional limitations, which allows consideration for accommodation requests.
 Each request will be evaluated on a case by case basis.
 Documentation should include but is not limited to:

-A complete DSM IV-TR diagnosis must be provided with an accompanying description of the specific symptoms the student experiences.
+A complete DSM IV-TR or DSM 5 diagnosis must be provided with an accompanying description of the specific symptoms the student experiences.
 This diagnosis should be based upon a comprehensive clinical interview and/or psychological testing when testing is clinically appropriate.
-(Note: a comprehensive clinical interview meets mental health service provider standards of care in length (50 min.) and focus which should include a complete developmental, family, psychiatric, medical history, and mental status exam.)
+(Note: a comprehensive clinical interview meets mental health service provider standards of care in length (50 min.) and focus which should include a complete developmental, family, mental health history, medical history, and mental status exam.)

 A complete description of the functional limitations as they impact the student's academic functioning in the classroom (e.g. description of impact upon study skills, classroom behavior, test taking and organizational skills).